 Not a doctor and have never done the sort of refeeding most on here have -- that said, it seems to me that the ratio of protein to fat to carb is important and I would not want to vastly increase the protein by itself.
 I would wonder if there is purging activity if she has had 3000-5000 calories daily for two weeks and has zero weight gain.
 I wanted to say congrats on your hard work and research and really diving right in with intensity to learn so much so fast -- your posts really show your commitment to the big picture and end result.

 __________________ Mom of either pre-diagnosis or non-ed underweight 12 yoa (as of March 2018) kid here to learn how to achieve weight gain.
 BMI steadily in the mid 12's for nearly her entire life.
 Born 2006.
-UPDATE: April 2018 diagnosed ARFID, I believe, based solely on weight being less than 75% of Ideal Body Weight.
+UPDATE: April 2018 diagnosed ARFID, based solely on weight being less than 75% of Ideal Body Weight.
 Mildly picky, but mostly the problem is a volume/early satiety issue, along with abdominal discomfort and chronic constipation, all present since birth.
 FWIW ED-D is a fraternal twin and we have no other kids.

 Reply with quote #4